+The offering

+Shares of common stock offered by us

+shares.

+Shares of our common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full).

+Underwriters' option to purchase additional shares

+We have granted the underwriters a 30-day option to purchase up to additional shares of our common stock at the public offering price, less underwriting discounts and commissions on the same terms as set forth in this prospectus.

+Use of proceeds

-The offering Shares of common stock offered by us shares.
-Shares of our common stock to be outstanding after this offering shares (or shares in full). shares if the underwriters exercise their option to purchase additional Underwriters' option to purchase additional shares nderwriters a 30-day option to purchase up to additional shares of e public offering price, less underwriting discounts and commissions on the in this prospectus.
-Use of proceeds offering will be approxim option to purchase addin share, the midpoint of th deducting estimated und payable by us.
-We inter development of BDTX-1 studies in our glioblasto and identification of add tional shares in full, assuming an initial public offering price of \$ per ne price range set forth on the cover page of this prospectus, and after derwriting discounts and commissions and estimated offering expenses nd to use the net proceeds of this offering to fund the Phase 1/2 .89, to identify a lead development candidate and conduct IND-enabling ma program and for continued development of our MAP discovery platform litional targets and development candidates, hiring of additional personnel, sts of operating as a public company and other general corporate Proposed Nasdaq Global Market symbol "BDTX" Risk factors carefully, including the s non stock involves substantial risks.
-You should read this prospectus section entitled "Risk Factors" and the financial statements and the related nts included in this prospectus, before investing in our common stock.
-The number of shares of our commo of September 30, 2019, after giving e of shares of common stock up effect to the automatic cor oversion of all outstanding shares of our preferred stock into an aggregate shares of common stock is Equity Incentive Plan at a weighter options outstanding under our 2017 Employee, Director and Consultant of \$ per share as of September 30, 2019; shares of common stock is per share as of September 30, 202 of warrants to purchase common stock at an exercise price of \$ 9
+We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$\frac{\text{million}}{\text{or}}, or \$\frac{\text{million}}{\text{million}} if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$\frac{\text{per}}{\text{share}}, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds of this offering to fund the Phase 1/2 development of BDTX-189, to identify a lead development candidate and conduct IND-enabling studies in our glioblastoma program and for continued development of our MAP discovery platform and identification of additional targets and development candidates, hiring of additional personnel, capital expenditures, costs of operating as a public company and other general corporate purposes.
+See "Use of Proceeds."

+Proposed Nasdaq Global Market symbol

+"BDTX"

+Risk factors

+Investment in our common stock involves substantial risks.
+You should read this prospectus carefully, including the section entitled "Risk Factors" and the financial statements and the related notes to those statements included in this prospectus, before investing in our common stock.

+The number of shares of our common stock outstanding after this offering is based on 6,695,460 shares of our common stock outstanding as of September 30, 2019, after giving effect to the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 45,419,229 shares of common stock upon the completion of this offering, and excludes:

+- 4,850,721 shares of common stock issuable upon exercise of options outstanding under our 2017 Employee, Director and Consultant Equity Incentive Plan at a weighted-average exercise price of \$2.22 per share as of September 30, 2019; - shares of common stock issuable upon the exercise of warrants to purchase common stock at an exercise price of \$ per share as of September 30, 2019;

-- shares of common stock reserved for issuance under our 2017 Employee, Director and Consultant Equity Incentive Plan as of September 30, 2019, which such shares will cease to be available for issuance at the time our 2019 Stock Option and Incentive Plan becomes effective; - shares of common stock to be reserved for future issuance under our 2019 Stock Option and Incentive Plan to be effective upon the effectiveness of the registration statement of which this prospectus forms a part; and - shares of common stock to be reserved for future issuance under our 2019 Employee Stock Purchase Plan to be effective upon the effectiveness of the registration statement of which this prospectus forms a part.
+- 1,460,392 shares of common stock reserved for issuance under our 2017 Employee, Director and Consultant Equity Incentive Plan as of September 30, 2019, which such shares will cease to be available for issuance at the time our 2019 Stock Option and Incentive Plan becomes effective; - shares of common stock to be reserved for future issuance under our 2019 Stock Option and Incentive Plan to be effective upon the effectiveness of the registration statement of which this prospectus forms a part; and - shares of common stock to be reserved for future issuance under our 2019 Employee Stock Purchase Plan to be effective upon the effectiveness of the registration statement of which this prospectus forms a part.